whuang67/Udacity_MachineLearning/P6_Capstone/report.md

 ```

 ### 3.3 Metric
+`Accuracy` and the `AUC` (area under the curve) of `ROC curve` are the metrics that we are about to use here. `Accuracy` ranging from 0 to 1 stands for the percentage of correct classification that we have maded.
+The higher accuracy is, the better our model is.

-At the beginning, we have found out that our response variable `y` does not follow a balanced distribution.
-Hence, apart from the overall `accuracy`, I would also like to check the Receiver Operating Characteristic curve (`ROC curve`) and calculate the corresponding Area under the Curve (`AUC`).
+This is a binary classification problem, which gives us an opportunity to use the `ROC curve` and `AUC` to concentrate not only the accuracy but also the specificity and sensitivity. `ROC curve` and `AUC` will make more sense if our response do not approximately evenly distribute (around 50%:50%).
+At the beginning, we have already found out that our response variable `y` does not follow a balanced distribution.

 The x-axis and y-axis of `ROC curve` are False Positive Rate (1-Specificty) and True Positive Rates (Sensitivity).
+The curve should be at least above the diagonal line, or the model is meaningless.
+Hence, we can know that the range of `AUC` must be between 0.5 and 1.
+And the greater the `AUC` is, the better performance that we will have.

+In addition to these two, I would also like to record the `running time` that we should spend on each algorithm that we are about to try.
+We may take this one into consideration if the performance of several algorithms are alike but the running time are dramatically different.

+## 4. Model Fitting
+### 4.1 Benchmark Model
+Ususally, older people tend to have a higher willing to subscribed term deposit since they are less open to the risk because of family, physical issues and/or some other reasons.
+Hence, our benchmark model would be set based on variable age only.
+If age is greater than 35, we predict those people have subscribed term deposit already.
+If age is less than or equal to 35, we don’t think they have subscribed it yet.